An integral moment in my WIP takes place at the Pantheon.

 Raffaello Sanzio da Urbino is entombed here.
 Raphael was an Italian painter and architect during the Renaissance.
 Many of his paintings hang in the Vatican galleries, where entire rooms are adorned – floor to gold-plated ceiling – with his work.

 As we read the inscriptions of Raphael’s tomb, a choir of voices rose up around us.
 Thus, my world went from a haunting version of Stairway to Heaven on the violin to what sounded like actual heaven.
-The choir was just a group of tourists, in puffy jackets and backpacks, who I assume came specifically to sing in this building, which was designed with perfect acoustics.
+The choir was just a group of tourists, in puffy jackets and backpacks, who came specifically to sing in this building, which was designed with perfect acoustics.

 I quickly took a video, to capture this incredible experience, but alas it is lost in the vastness of the cloud.
 Here’s a photo I managed to scrounge up:

-Both of these musical encounters – the violinist in the piazza and the choir inside – make an appearance in the book.
+Both of these musical encounters – the violinist in the piazza and the choir inside – make an appearance in the new book.